Flipism: In decision-making

 Though the author himself may have intended this as a rejection of the idea that rationality (in the standard sense) has some special claim to superiority as a basis for making decisions, what he may really have discovered are the potential benefits of strategic commitment to randomization.

-Commitment to a non-trivial mixed strategy can be beneficial for the informed party in a potential conflict under asymmetric information, as it allows the player to manipulate his opponent’s beliefs in an optimal fashion.
+Commitment to a non-trivial mixed strategy can be beneficial for the informed party in a potential conflict under asymmetric information, as it allows the player to manipulate an opponent’s beliefs in an optimal fashion.
 Such a strategy also makes the player less inclined to enter into conflict when it is avoidable.
-Coins and "flipism" have been used to suggest mathematical outcomes to a variation of the "prisoners dilemma".

 Another way of seeing the utility of flipism in decision-making can be called "revealed preferences".
 In the traditional form, revealed preferences mean that the preferences of consumers can be revealed by their purchasing habits.
 With flipism, the preferences can be revealed to the decision-maker themselves.
 Decisions with conflicting preferences are especially difficult even in situations where there is only one decision-maker and no uncertainty.
 The decision options may be either all appealing or all unpleasant, and therefore the decision-maker is unable to choose.
 Flipism, i.e., flipping a coin can be used to find a solution.
 However, the decision-maker should not decide based on the coin but instead observe their own feelings about the outcome; whether it was relieving or agonizing.
 In this way, flipism removes the mental block related to the act of decision-making, and the post-decision preferences can be revealed before the decision is actually made.
 An example of revealed preferences is embodied in the Old Testament story, the "Judgment of Solomon", wherein King Solomon offered to resolve a child custody dispute by ordering the baby cut in two, and upon seeing the reactions made an award.

 Still a third approach is to look at flipism as the endpoint of a continuum bounded on the other side by perfectly rational decision-making.
 Flipism requires the minimum possible cognitive overhead to make decisions, at the price of making sub-optimal choices.
 Truly rational decision-making requires a tremendous investment in information and cognition to arrive at an optimal decision.
 However, the expected marginal value of information gathered (discounted for risk and uncertainty) is often lower than the marginal cost of the information or processing itself.
 The concept of bounded rationality posits that people employ cognitive parsimony, gathering only what they expect to be sufficient information to arrive at a satisficing (or "good enough") solution.
 Flipism is therefore a rational strategy to employ when the cost of information is very high relative to its expected value, and using it is an example of motivated tactical thinking.

 This is a commonly recognized decision making technique used in everyday life.
 Other similar methods include: